 So, take a step back and really think about what your brand offers.
 What its strengths are.
 What role does the brand play right now in people’s lives?

-Talking to customers in a relatable way and addressing their problems in making their life easier is something that will stick with them for a long time.
+Talking to customers in a relatable way and addressing their problems to make their lives easier is something that will stick with them for a long time.

 3. Use Clear and Positive Language